Conditional independence testing under misspecified inductive biases: A robust regression-based conditional independence test

 \section{A robust regression-based conditional independence test}

-In this section, we introduce the Rao-Blackwellized Predictor Test (RBPT), a misspecification robust conditional independence test based on comparing the performance of two predictors.
-The RBPT assumes that we can implicitly or explicitly approximate the conditional distribution of $X\mid Z$ and \textbf{does not require models to be well specified}.
+This section introduces the Rao-Blackwellized Predictor Test (RBPT), a misspecification robust conditional independence test based on ideas from both regression and simulation-based CI tests.
+The RBPT assumes that we can implicitly or explicitly approximate the conditional distribution of $X\mid Z$ and does not require inductive biases to be correctly specified.
 Because RBPT involves comparing the performance of two predictors and requires an approximation of the distribution of $X\mid Z$, we can directly compare it with the STFR \citep{dai2022significance} and the conditional randomization/permutation tests (CRT/CPT) \citep{candes2018panning,berrett2020conditional}.
-In summary, RBPT can control Type-I error under relatively weaker assumptions compared to those and other regression-based tests.
-Namely, \textbf{we allow some model misspecification and can still guarantee (asymptotic) Type-I error control}.
+The RBPT can control Type-I error under relatively weaker assumptions compared to other tests, allowing some misspecified inductive biases.